English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 in Gloucester Cathedral?

-It is said that since modern times no rules were
+is said that since modern times, no rules have been written down for

-hand-written rules made by the gentlemen golfers of Leith are the oldest rules
+handwritten rules made by the gentlemen golfers of Leith are the oldest

-ever compiled.
-Are there no other rules of stick and ball games ever written
+rules ever compiled.
+Are there no other rules of stick and ball games

 The rules in this booklet of Lauthier describe the long-alley game.
-The rules were copies from previous publications.
+The rules were copied from previous publications.

 Crown